Spurious Privacy Leakage in Neural Networks: Abstract

 \section{Abstract}

-Neural networks are vulnerable to privacy attacks aimed at stealing sensitive data.
-The risks can be amplified in a real-world scenario, particularly when models are trained on limited and biased data.
-In this work, we investigate the impact of spurious correlation bias on privacy vulnerability.
-We introduce \emph{spurious privacy leakage}, a phenomenon where spurious groups are significantly more vulnerable to privacy attacks than non-spurious groups.
-We further show that group privacy disparity increases in tasks with simpler objectives (e.g. fewer classes) due to the persistence of spurious features.
-Surprisingly, we find that reducing spurious correlation using spurious robust methods does not mitigate spurious privacy leakage.
-This leads us to introduce a perspective on privacy disparity based on memorization, where mitigating spurious correlation does not mitigate the memorization of spurious data, and therefore, neither the privacy level.
-Lastly, we compare the privacy of different model architectures trained with spurious data, demonstrating that, contrary to prior works, architectural choice can affect privacy outcomes.
+Neural networks trained on real-world data often exhibit biases while simultaneously being vulnerable to privacy attacks aimed at extracting sensitive information.
+Despite extensive research on each problem individually, their intersection remains poorly understood.
+In this work, we investigate the privacy impact of spurious correlation bias.
+We introduce \emph{spurious privacy leakage}, a phenomenon in which spurious groups are significantly more vulnerable to privacy attacks than non-spurious groups.
+We observe that privacy disparity between groups increases in tasks with simpler objectives (e.g. fewer classes) due to spurious features.
+Counterintuitively, we demonstrate that spurious robust methods, designed to reduce spurious bias, fail to mitigate privacy disparity.
+Our analysis reveals that this occurs because robust methods can reduce reliance on spurious features for prediction, but do not prevent their memorization during training.
+Finally, we systematically compare the privacy of different model architectures trained with spurious data, demonstrating that, contrary to previous work, architectural choice can affect privacy evaluation.